hpcugent/vsc_user_docs/mkdocs/docs/HPC/MATLAB.md

 ## Cache location

 When running, MATLAB will use a cache for performance reasons.
-This location and size of this cache can be changed trough the `MCR_CACHE_ROOT` and `MCR_CACHE_SIZE` environment variables.
+This location and size of this cache can be changed through the `MCR_CACHE_ROOT` and `MCR_CACHE_SIZE` environment variables.

 The snippet below would set the maximum cache size to 1024MB and the